 If you’d rather be an astronaut than an explorer, make plans now to visit Space Center Houston.
 Families can check out the largest collection of space artifacts in the southwestern United States or meander through more than 400 space artifacts including flown spacecraft, the largest collection of moon rocks on public display and at least three major exhibits a year.

 Gator Country is an alligator theme park perfect for families who love daring adventure and learning.
 Guests get the chance to see small baby alligators, as well as Big Tex and Big Al, who both weigh in at 1,000 pounds and almost 14 feet.
 Gator Country has over 500 alligators and four species of crocodiles along with caimans, alligator snapping turtles, snakes and other reptiles, which means there is always something new to see.
+Don't forget to take a photo with Big Beau, the 135-foot alligator welcoming you to the park.

 For most of us, watching the “March of the Penguins” movie is the closest we’ve ever been to a penguin, but you don’t have to travel to Antarctica to go into the chilly world of these tough and resourceful birds.
 Moody Gardens’ 45-minute Penguin Encounters allows you to get up close to penguins from the Aquarium Pyramid.
 The good news is you only need to travel to nearby Galveston!